thewca/wca-regulations/wca-guidelines-2013.md

 # <wca-title>WCA Guidelines 2013

-<version>[Version: January 1, 2013]
+<version>Version: January 1, 2013

 ## Notes

 ### WCA Regulations

-The WCA Guidelines supplement the <WCA Regulations>.
+The WCA Guidelines supplement the <regs>WCA Regulations.
 Please see the Regulations for more information about the WCA.

 ### Numbering